Status: Received Royal Assent June 28, 2019

 Removing needless red tape – such as duplicate processes and rules that do not add protections – will save time, money and resources, while still protecting the environment, upholding fiscal accountability and ensuring the health and safety of Albertans.

-Bill 4 will make it easier for people to get the government services they need and reduce the regulatory burden on job creators to encourage investment, boost Alberta’s competitiveness and get more Albertans back to work.
+It will be easier for people to get the government services they need and the reduced regulatory burden on job creators will encourage investment, boost Alberta’s competitiveness, and get more Albertans back to work.

 - create an inventory of current regulations and assess if they are effective